mxkmn/mxkmn/readme.md

 My personal project to automatically add university timetable to the preinstalled system calendar.
 Under development, not released...

 Stack:

 * UI: Compose; Material3; Splashscreen API; [Self-written compose permissions handling](https://stackoverflow.com/questions/60608101/how-request-permissions-with-jetpack-compose/77027650#77027650); Notifications.
 * Architecture: Multimodule; Single Activity; MVI/UDF/Clean Architecture with Jetpack ViewModel and Kotlin Flows; Coroutines; Dagger Hilt.
 * Network and connections: WorkManager; System calendar via ContentResolver/CalendarContract; Ktor Client; Kotlin Serialization; JSoup.
 * Local memory: Room; DataStore.
 * Tools and testing: Detekt; KtLint; Gradle convention plugins.

 Additional info: I struggled for three weeks looking for a solution to the problem of WorkManager not working periodically on Android 10+ (everything is fine on 5.1 and 7.1), hated it and almost migrated to AlarmManager.
 I had a long laugh when the sync worked 2 weeks after installing the app, even though it should have worked hours later.
-Tl;dr: NEVER specify flexInterval<!-- , don't use setInitialDelay -->.
+Tl;dr: NEVER specify flexInterval.
 It will eat you up.

 ### Laundry accounting